Welcome to the May Festival's 150th Anniversary Season!

 JAMES MACMILLAN: Timotheus, Bacchus and Cecilia (May Festival Commission, World Premiere)

-JAMES LEE III: Breaths of Universal Longing (May Festival Commission, World Premiere)
+JAMES LEE III: Breaths of Universal Longings (May Festival Commission, World Premiere)

 JOHANN SEBASTIAN BACH: Magnificat